 When Christos was stricken with chronic emphysema in 2009, the family turned the keys over to the hourglass to tenants Beth Sheinis and Josh Toth, who ran the Hourglass and opened the wildly popular second floor Bettibar until both closed in 2020 in the midst of the pandemic shutdown.

-The couple became beloved parts of Restaurant Row in their own right, with Bettibar’s five-hour hour making it a fixture.
-But the grim economic picture for Restaurant Row meant they called time in September 2020.
+The couple became beloved parts of Restaurant Row in their own right, with Bettibar’s five-hour happy hour making it a fixture — but the grim economic picture for Restaurant Row meant they called time in September 2020.

 “What we’ve knocked out from this hovel and done in this space has been miraculous!
 It takes a special group of lunatics to get it right from literally a 200yr old closet,” said Beth at the time.
 “I will miss this quirky, unique building from hell that has herself tried to take me down more than a few times, and failed.”